Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Let me break down what's happening here:

-- newSubscription('default', $priceId)initializes a new subscription with the name "default" (you can use any name to track multiple subscriptions per user)
+newSubscription('default', $priceId)initializes a new subscription with the type "default" (you can use any name to track multiple subscriptions per user)- The second parameter is your Stripe Price ID

-- create($paymentMethod)actually creates the subscription in Stripe using the provided payment method
+create($paymentMethod)actually creates the subscription in Stripe using the provided payment method

 The $request->payment_method comes from Stripe Elements on your frontend.
 We'll get to that in a moment.